 If we are to be followers of Jesus and be truly great, we must renounce placing any limits on how much we are willing to give or whom we are willing to serve.
 The one who is greatest, and is most like God, is not the one who appears on the cover of People magazine.
 It is the one who will go to the greatest lengths for those who are least worthy and least grateful.

 This post focuses on the ambition for greatness of James & John, sons of Zebedee, shown in their requests for seats of honor next to Jesus.
-This reflection upon the readings for the 29th Sunday in Ordinary Time, liturgical cycle B (Isaiah 53:10-11; Psalm 33; Hebrews 4:14-16; Mark 10:35-45) shows that to be first, we must be last, servants of all in love.
+It reflects upon the readings for the 29th Sunday in Ordinary Time, liturgical cycle B (Isaiah 53:10-11; Psalm 33; Hebrews 4:14-16; Mark 10:35-45) shows that to be first, we must be last, servants of all in love.